kapilkumar99/AcceptCSharpService/README.md

 * Run the installer on the server.
 * Wait till the installation is over.

-* Once the installation is completed, either restart your system or run below commands in sequence in command prompt:
+* Once the installation is completed, either restart your system [**Recommended**]

+				(or)

+run below commands in sequence in command prompt:

 	net stop was /y

 	net start w3svc

 The first command will stop the World Wide Web publishing service and the second command will start the service again

 ### Publish  AcceptSuiteService Application with Visual Studio 2017